 Download the Brownfield Cleanup Program Application and Instructions (PDF) (377 kB).

-To amend an existing BCP Agreement only (do not use to revise a BCP Application), download the Application to Amend Brownfield Cleanup Agreement (BCA) and BCA Amendment (PDF) (237 kB)
+To amend an existing BCP Agreement only (do not use to revise a BCP Application), download the Application to Amend Brownfield Cleanup Agreement (BCA) and BCA Amendment (PDF) (267 kB).

 Please review the list of application deficiencies to avoid filling out the application incorrectly.